The ancestry of Jesus

-This is an amazing genealogy which is very carefully structured and in Jewish genealogies it was a convention that you could miss out generations, and so some have noted that there's some generations missed out here for particular reasons.
-But it still provides a complete genealogy that's structured in a way that the starting point is Abraham, and the first key marker along the way is King David.
+This is an amazing genealogy which is very carefully structured.
+In Jewish genealogies it was a convention that you could miss out generations, and so some have noted that there are some generations missed out here for particular reasons.
+It still provides a complete genealogy that is structured in a way that the starting point is Abraham, and the first key marker along the way is King David.
 Jesus is described in verse 1 as the son of David, and the son of Abraham.
 The son of Abraham makes him Jewish.
-The son of David is critical in terms of the prophecies given to David as king of Israel, which we'll come to in a minute.
+The son of David is critical in terms of the prophecies given to David as king of Israel, which we will come to in a minute.
 Then we see the genealogy go through David's family.
 He was the second king of Israel, and it goes through his son Solomon, and through the monarchy of the descendants of David, right the way up until the time of the exile of the Jewish people, when the nation-state was overthrown by the Babylonians, and the monarchy was abolished.
-In the final section we see the genealogy continue until it comes to Joseph, Jesus' stepfather, Mary and Jesus, who is called the Messiah.
+In the final section, we see the genealogy continue until it comes to Joseph, Jesus' stepfather, Mary and Jesus, who is called the Messiah.

 Significance of Genealogy in the Old Testament

-There's a great significance to this genealogy and in order to establish the significance, I'm going to refer to several key passages in the Old Testament that tell us the significance of some individuals mentioned here.
-Let's first of all go to Genesis 12: 1 - 3 and this describes the call of Abraham who is the father of the Jewish people.
-He's the first person we can describe as a Jew, in a defined ethnic sense.
-He's called and he is seen as the father of the nation.
+There is a great significance to this genealogy and in order to establish the significance, I am going to refer to several key passages in the Old Testament that tell us the significance of some individuals mentioned here.
+First of all, Genesis 12: 1 - 3 and this describes the call of Abraham who is the father of the Jewish people.
+He is the first person we can describe as a Jew, in a defined ethnic sense.
+He is called and he is seen as the father of the nation.
 In these verses, this is what is said: Genesis 12: 1

 ‘The Lord had said to Abram, “Go from your country, your people and your father's household to the land I will show you.
 2I will make you into a great nation, and I will bless you; and I will make your name great, and you will be a blessing.
 3I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.”’Genesis 12:1-3, NIV

-This is the foundational promise for the whole Jewish nation that promises three things: it promises Abraham that his name will continue in the sense that he'll have a son, he was childless at the time and then his son Isaac was born; that from his son will come a nation, a people who'll have a land – that's the people of Israel in the land of Israel; and that those people will be a blessing to all the nations of the earth.
+This is the foundational promise for the whole Jewish nation that promises three things: it promises Abraham that his name will continue in the sense that he will have a son - he was childless at the time - and then his son Isaac was born; that from his son will come a nation, a people who will have a land – that is the people of Israel in the land of Israel; and that those people will be a blessing to all the nations of the earth.
 That promise, incidentally, was fulfilled directly through Jesus, because Jesus is the Israelite, or the son of Abraham, who brings the blessing of the Gospel to all the nations of the earth.
-That's stated very clearly in the New Testament in the book of Galatians 3.
+That is stated very clearly in the New Testament in the book of Galatians 3.

 We now need to move forward because we notice that Matthew identifies Abraham as a key ancestor of Jesus, but also David.
-This is tremendously important because it's the vital key to understand the significance of the genealogies.
+This is tremendously important because it is the vital key to understand the significance of the genealogies.
 David was the king that God called miraculously to rule the people of Israel.
-There had been a king chosen by human pressure beforehand, Saul, the first king of the country, who'd ended up in terrible failure and disaster and then God called David, a shepherd boy from Bethlehem, from the tribe of Judah, and called him into monarchy.
+There had been a king chosen by human pressure beforehand, Saul, the first king of the country, who had ended up in terrible failure and disaster.
+Then God called David, a shepherd boy from Bethlehem, from the tribe of Judah, and called him into monarchy.
 He became a very successful king of Israel.
-But, the significance of David wasn't just in his own lifetime, because it says in 2 Samuel 7: 16, which I'm going to read in a moment, that God gave a particular promise to David through the prophet Nathan.
+The significance of David wasn't just in his own lifetime, because it says in 2 Samuel 7: 16, that God gave a particular promise to David through the prophet Nathan.
 This is a very interesting and significant promise, which is foundational to everything that follows.
 Here is the central promise, in verse 16.
-There's a wider passage, more details that you can read there, but I'll just give you the central verse, verse 16:
+There is a wider passage, more details that you can read there, but I will just give you the central verse, verse 16:

 ‘“Your house”’(that is, your dynasty, or your family as kings)‘“Your house and your kingdom will endure forever before me; your throne will be established forever.’”2 Samuel 7:16, NIV

-Then comes the words of the prophets, which is the other key, and this leads us towards Jesus very clearly.
-The prophets say on many occasions, and I'll quote you one example, just to indicate this, that there is going to come a descendant of David, a biological descendant of David, in the future, who will be the ultimate fulfilment of God's Kingdom purposes and of that prophetic promise in 2 Samuel 7: 16.
-Here's one example: Isaiah 9: 6 and 7
+Then comes the words of the prophets, which is the other key, and leads us towards Jesus very clearly.
+The prophets say on many occasions, and I will quote you one example just to indicate this, that there is going to come a descendant of David, a biological descendant of David, in the future, who will be the ultimate fulfilment of God's Kingdom purposes and of that prophetic promise in 2 Samuel 7: 16.
+Here is one example: Isaiah 9: 6 and 7

 ‘6For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counsellor, Mighty God, Everlasting Father, Prince of Peace.
 7Of the greatness of his government and peace there will be no end.
 He will reign on David's throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever.
 The zeal of the Lord Almighty will accomplish this.’Isaiah 9:6-7, NIV